zenml-io/zenml/docs/book/user-guide/llmops-guide/finetuning-llms/finetuning-100-loc.md

 2. **Model Size**: Larger models (e.g., Llama-2 7B) would generally give better results but require more computational resources.
 3. **Training Time**: We use minimal epochs and a simple learning rate to keep the example runnable.
 4. **Evaluation**: A production system would need proper evaluation metrics and validation data.

+If you take a closer look at the inference output, you'll see that the quality of the responses is pretty poor, but we only used 3 examples for training!

 ## Next Steps